BrunoRoque06/Blockchain/README.md

 # Blockchain

 ## Overview
-This project consists on a simple implementation of a blockchain, managed by a set of miners.
+This project consists on a simple implementation of a blockchain, managed by a group of miners.
 Blockchain "guarantees" the order of a given set of event.
 If these events are transations (Bitcoin), it solves the double spending problem.
 Another important element in these systems is Digital Signatures, which guarantees authentication, non-repudiation, and integrity.

 Routine:
 * Data (digitally signed) is sent to the Unconfirmed Data (which is a FIFO);